OVERVIEW

 A real highlight is staying In Koyasan in a Buddhist temple, a truly different experience to our standard accommodation.
 Staff are very accustomed to receiving guests, with most of the temples being run like small hotels.
 A traditional Japanese breakfast and dinner will be supplied each day.

 Meals are elaborate affairs from a western point of view served in a traditional dining area.
-A traditional Kaiseki set meal is usually offered.
+A traditional Kaiseki set meal is what is usually offered.
 Sometimes there is the option of a buffet at the larger Ryokans.

 General Info